 Adapted from The Professionalization of Sociological Practice, Fleischer 1998; and "Entry on 'Accréditation' for Dictionnaire de sociologie clinique [reprint in Journal of Applied Social Science] Fleischer and Winston 2018.

-- ✓ CAPACS accreditation cultivates a recognizable niche for sociologists in the workplace and professional marketplace. - ✓ CAPACS accreditation adds to the spectrum of offerings in undergraduate and graduate curricula.
+- ✓ CAPACS accreditation contributes to a public mandate of sociologists' professionalism. - ✓ CAPACS accreditation cultivates a recognizable niche for sociologists in the workplace and professional marketplace. - ✓ CAPACS accreditation adds to the spectrum of offerings in undergraduate and graduate curricula.